 America’s democracy is ruined by the corruption of politicians and the addiction to power by very rich elitists who wish to control everyone they can and destroy everyone they can’t.
 The country is torn apart by ideological and partisan fanaticism to the point five separatist groups form in an attempt to secede from the United States.

-But unlike Abraham Lincoln in the days of the Confederates and a North versus South battle for preservation of the union, America’s last president is too weak to muster any relevant strategy to unite the fracturing states.
+But unlike Abraham Lincoln in the days of the Confederates and a North versus South battle for preservation of the union, America’s last president was too weak to muster any relevant strategy to unite the fracturing states.
 As a result, the United States plunges into its second civil war, with five different groups of states fighting for their own sovereignty.
 The president empowers General Asilas Roman to put together a strategy and reunite the country before descending into oblivion.

 While people were celebrating, a great shift in the government was taking place.
 Unbeknownst to the public, all of the senators and congressmen were arrested and taken to undisclosed locations (and later murdered).
 While the elation of the end of the war was setting in, a transfer of power was happening that would change America forever.
 The president spoke to the people late one evening to inform them he would no longer be president.
 The country would change to a monarchy and General Asilas Roman would become “King Asilas.”